microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

 $ vagrant ssh -c 'hdiutil detach /Volumes/setup-installer'
 $ vagrant ssh -c 'rm clt.dmg'
 $ vagrant ssh -c '/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"'
+$ vagrant ssh -c 'ssh-keygen -t rsa -b 4096 -c "Fileshare Key: <date>" -N "" -f "~/.ssh/id_rsa"'
+$ vagrant ssh -c 'cat ~/.ssh/id_rsa.pub'
 $ vagrant ssh -c 'brew cask install osxfuse && brew install sshfs'
-$ vagrant scp <path to ssh key for fileshare> :.ssh/id_rsa
-$ vagrant scp <path to ssh public key for fileshare> :.ssh/id_rsa.pub
 $ vagrant reload
 ```

+After this, you should add the printed ssh public key to the archives share's `.ssh/authorized_keys` file.
-We also now need to make sure that osxfuse is set up correctly;
+Then, we also now need to make sure that osxfuse is set up correctly;
 macOS requires the user to accept that this signed binary is "okay to be loaded" by the kernel.
 We can get `sshfs` to try to start the `osxfuse` kernel module by attempting to start it: